OlivierLD/raspberry-coffee/docker/README.md

 You have a `nodejs` project you want to share with others.

 The application reads GPS data through a Serial port, and feeds a `WebSocket` server.
-The data can then be visualized through a Web interface.
+The data can then be visualized through a Web interface using Web Component(s).

 To enable everything, you need to:
 1. Have a Raspberry PI